ChingtingC/Code-Switching-Sentence-Generation-by-GAN/README.md

             * **Words** are based on H language
             * If a **word** in H language is mapped to a **phrase** in G language, we use **dash** to connect the words into one word.
     - Translating table from H language to G language
-    - speech file (optional, for the extended experiment ASR)
+    - Word list for traning word-embedding

 Type| Example
 ----|---------